Questions About Polygraph/Lie Detector Testing

 - Medical information about the examinee's physical condition.

 - Specialized tests to identify the overly responsive examinee and to calm the overly nervous.

 - Control questions to evaluate the examinee's response capabilities.

 - A pre-test interview and detailed review of the questions.

 - Quality control reviews.

-Where is the polygraph test administered?
+the polygraph test administered?